mac-comp240/activities_1-data/1-notation/README.md

 - `binary_convert.c` and `binary_convert.h`
     - utility functions to create strings of binary representations of numbers
-- activity.c
+- `activity.c`
-    - the source file which contains the main method, and in which you will complete your tasks
+    - the source file which contains the main method, in which you will complete your tasks

 ## A library of functions